Khao Sok National Park video featuring Khao Sok Lake – courtesy of ContemporaryNomad – View full video here

 Trails lead to fantastic caves, swimming holes, and waterfalls.
 There are several shorter jungle hikes you can do by yourself, or with younger children.
 For longer treks and trips to the floating bungalows, we provide top-notch guides.
 For the truly adventurous, go camping overnight and learn jungle survival skills.
 Our Activities Page has full details on what to do in the park.

-By 1989 the reservoir behind Rajaprabha Dam had filled.
+By 1989 the reservoir behind Rajaprabha Dam had filled to form the khao Sok lake.
 In the process, five villages had been evacuated.
 The houses, schools and temples of these villages now rest on the floor of the lake.
 While efforts were made to retrieve hundreds of animals which were displaced by the flooding, there were many more casualties than there were rescues.
-The flooding of the valley was considered a devastating event for the wildlife of Khao Sok nationalpark.
+The flooding of the valley was considered a devastating event for the wildlife of Khao Sok National Park.

 Watching the cliffs from the water, it is common to see gibbons, monkeys, and other canopy dwelling creatures that aren’t often seen from the forest floor.
 The further north you move on the lake, the more wildlife you will find grazing at the banks, such as elephants, gaur, deer, and tapir.
 This does not necessarily mean that finding wildlife hidden in the vast jungle will be easy!
 We recommend that our guests find a guide who can point out where is Khao Sok national park’s best wildlife.